lupyuen/lupyuen.github.io/src/lorawan.md

 #endif
 ```

-This took me a while to troubleshoot this problem: "Why is the LoRaWAN Gateway ignoring my packets?"
+It took me a while to troubleshoot this problem: "Why is the LoRaWAN Gateway ignoring my packets?"

 ![Join Request Fail](https://lupyuen.github.io/images/lorawan-joinfail.png)